 Read the law: Md.
 Code, Family Law § 8-205(a)

-Does your spouse currently have a pension, retirement, profit sharing, or deferred compensation plan with his/her employer?
+- Does your spouse currently have a pension, retirement, profit sharing, or deferred compensation plan with their current employer?

 - the federal government?

 - a unionized employer?

 - the military?